megadoomer/keef/README.md

 defaults are what they sound like.
 Sane defaults for values that are needed to get the application running.
 They are located in `conf/lib/defaults.js` and are used only as fallback values.

 ### Option Shorthands
 Top level options can be aliased.
-Short hand aliases can be found and defined in the `lib/shorthands.js' module of `hive-conf`
+Short hand aliases can be found and defined in the `lib/shorthands.js` module.

 Flag | Shorthand | Description
 -----|:---------:|------------